-(a) The Purchaser's Subcontract Manager may at any time, by written order, and without notice to the sureties, if any, make changes within the general scope of this subcontract in any one or more of the following:

-- (1) Description of services to be performed. - (2) Time of performance (i.e., hours of the day, days of the week, etc.). - (3) Place of performance of the services

-(b) If any such change causes an increase or decrease in the cost of, or the time required for, performance of any part of the work under this subcontract, whether or not changed by the order, the Purchaser's Subcontract Manager shall make an equitable adjustment in the Subcontract price, the delivery schedule, or both, and shall modify the Subcontract.
+- (a) The Purchaser may at any time, by written order, and without notice to the sureties, if any, make changes within the general scope of this subcontract in any one or more of the following: - (1) Description of services to be performed. - (2) Time of performance (i.e., hours of the day, days of the week, etc.) - (3) Place of performance of the services. - (4) Drawings, designs, or specifications when the supplies to be furnished are to be specially manufactured for the Government in accordance with the drawings, designs, or specifications. - (5) Method of shipment or packing of supplies. - (6) Place of delivery. - (7) Amount of Government-furnished property. - (b) If any change causes an increase or decrease in any hourly rate, the ceiling price, or the time required for performance of any part of the work under this subcontract, whether or not changed by the order, or otherwise affects any other terms and conditions of this subcontract, the Purchaser's Subcontract Manager will make an equitable adjustment in any one or more of the following and will modify the subcontract accordingly: - (1) Ceiling price. - (2) Hourly rates.

-(c) The Subcontractor must assert its right to an adjustment under this clause within 30 days from the date of receipt of the written order.
-However, if the Purchaser's Subcontract Manager decides that the facts justify it, the Purchaser's Subcontract Manager may receive and act upon a proposal submitted before final payment of the Subcontract.
+- (3) Delivery schedule. - (4) Other affected terms. - (c) The Subcontractor shall assert its right to an adjustment under this clause within 30 days from the date of receipt of the written order.
+However, if the Purchaser's Subcontract Manager decides that the facts justify it, the Purchaser's Subcontract Manager may receive and act upon a proposal submitted before final payment of the subcontract. - (d) Failure to agree to any adjustment will be a dispute under the Disputes clause.
+However, nothing in this clause excuses the Subcontractor from proceeding with the subcontract as changed.